nurgling96/encrypter-decrypter/README.md

 # encrypter/decrypter
-by Caesar and Vigeneres methods in python 2.7
+by Caesa'r and Vigenere's methods in python 2.7